Locations:

 Cardiologists can treat a wide range of heart and vascular problems, including:

-What kind of tests does a cardiologist do?
+What kinds of tests does a cardiologist do?

 A cardiologist can order the following tests, but other healthcare providers may perform some of these tests:

 Your primary care provider may refer you to a cardiologist if you have a problem with your heart or blood vessels that needs extra care.
-If you’re feeling pain in your chest, dizziness or shortness of breath, you may need to see a cardiologist.
-Your cardiologist may keep working with you for a long time as they monitor your conditions.
+Your cardiologist may keep working with you for a long time as they monitor your condition.
+You may need to see a cardiologist if you have:

 Advertisement

-Although all cardiologists are experts in understanding your heart and blood vessels, they can narrow down their field of expertise even more.
+Although all cardiologists are experts in understanding your heart and blood vessels, they can narrow down their fields of expertise even more.
 Types of cardiologists include:

 • Clinical cardiologist.